-Runny nose is excess drainage, which may range from a clear fluid to thick mucus, produced by the nasal and adjacent tissues and blood vessels in the nose.
-The drainage of runny nose may run out of your nose or down the back of your throat or both.
+A runny nose is excess nasal drainage.
+It may be a thin clear fluid, thick mucus or something in between.
+The drainage may run out of your nose, down the back of your throat or both.

-The terms "rhinorrhea" and "rhinitis" are often used interchangeably to refer to a runny nose.
-Strictly speaking, rhinorrhea refers to a thin, relatively clear nasal discharge.
-Rhinitis refers to inflammation of the nasal tissues from a number of causes, which usually results in a runny nose.
+The terms "rhinorrhea" and "rhinitis" are often used to refer to a runny nose.
+Rhinorrhea actually refers to a thin, mostly clear nasal discharge.
+Rhinitis refers to the inflammation of nasal tissues.
+Rhinitis often results in a runny nose.

 A runny nose may be annoying and uncomfortable, but it usually clears up on its own.
-A runny nose or stuffy nose is usually just an annoyance.
-But it can be a sign of a more serious problem, and it may be serious in infants.
+Occasionally, it can be a sign of a more serious problem.
+A runny nose may be serious in infants.

 Call your doctor if:

 - Your symptoms last more than 10 days.

 - Your nasal discharge is yellow and green and is accompanied by sinus pain or fever.
 This may be a sign of a bacterial infection.